The Value of Service Rate Flexibility in an M/M/1 Queue with Admission Control: Reward Collected at Departure Epochs

 Note that in \eqref{DTMDP1d}-\eqref{DTMDP-intd} the term for $R$ is added at transitions from $(x,0)$ to $(x-1,0)$, whereas at admission epochs there is no reward collected.

 As in the original model, let $\Delta_n(x,i)=\upsilon_n(x,i)-\upsilon_n(x+1,i)$.

-One and, in essense, the only difference between the two models is that Lemma \ref{burdenprp1} is not true anymore, i.e., the value function is not nonincreasing in $x$.
+One and, in essence, the only difference between the two models is that Lemma \ref{burdenprp1} is not true anymore, i.e., the value function is not nonincreasing in $x$.
 This is intuitively expected, since an additional customer in the queue brings with him the prospect of a future reward as well as a burden due to the higher holding costs.
-Mathematically, the induction proof of Lemma \ref{burdenprp1} breaks down at state $(0,0)$.
+Mathematically, the induction proof of Lemma \ref{burdenprp1} changes at state $(0,0)$.
 Indeed, it is now true that